opoyc/sftools/README.md

 # `sftools`: Statistical Forecasting team's tools

-This package is meant to automate collaboration taks and data analysis workflows.
+This package is meant to automate collaboration tasks and data analysis workflows.

 ## Updating regressors